SimoTornioli/data-engineering/postgres/README.md

     └── test.ipynb
 ### 5. How To Run the Project
 1. move to the project folder in your commind line and run "python create_tables.py".
 This command will set up the database and tables (assuming you have postgres installed and the right user permissions)
 2. run "python sql_queries.py".
-This command will parse the json files and will populated the database tables accordingly.
+This command will parse the json files and will populate the database tables accordingly.